jatorresdev/bootstrap-subtheme-drupal/README.md

-# subtheme-for-bootstrap
+# Sub-theme LESS or SASS for Drupal 7 based on Bootstrap Theme
-Subtheme for base theme bootstrap drupal 7.x-3.12.
-Available for SASS and LESS.
+Sub-theme LESS or SASS for Drupal 7 based on Bootstrap Theme 7.x-3.12.